 Tus Nua is a specialised accommodation service for women with complex needs who are leaving the prison system.
 The project accommodates women for up to six months (possibly longer).
 Tus Nua provides a structured environment for those identified as homeless or at risk of being homeless and supports the women to reintegrate into society, rebuild relationships, develop independent living skills and minimise the risk of re-offending.
+Tus Nua also works with women who are in the community and on probation and may be at risk of returning to prison if they do not have specific interventions around treatment and meaningful use of time.
 A focus is placed on helping the residents to recognise their short-term and long-term needs upon leaving prison and to encourage them to take a positive role in their community.

-- Private accommodation (individual bedrooms)

-- One-to-one professional support through key-working sessions
+- · Private accommodation (individual bedrooms) - · One-to-one professional support through key-working sessions

-- Practical and holistic assistance; Harm reduction addiction support

-- Referral, advocacy and case management

-- Independent living skills development
+- · Independent living skills development

-- Volunteer-led activities
+- · Volunteer-led activities

-- Resettlement support
+- · Resettlement support